luccaflower/luccaflower.github.io/content/ossu/progress.md

 ---js
 const eleventyNavigation = {
-	key: "ossu progress",
+	key: "cs progress",
 	order: 4
 };
 ---

-<h1 align="center">Open Source Society University</h1>
-<h2 align="center">Computer Science</h2>
+<h1 align="center">Computer Science Self-Study</h1>

 # Summary

-This repository tracks my progress through the OSSU Computer Science curriculum.
+This repository tracks my progress through the OSSU/Borr Computer Science curriculum.
 I have made some modifications in order to fit my own goals better, or if i have other material that covers the same subject.

 # Progress